-The goal of the MABWA project is to produce an implementation
+The goal of the MABWA Project is to produce an implementation

 of PyFL that is much faster than the current lazy interpreter,

-that repeatedly decodes the expression tree.
+which repeatedly decodes the expression tree.

 The current interpreter produces Basic PyFL, with all the advanced

 while loops) implemented by translation.

 into the machine language for a FORTH-like stack-based

 The MABWA machine has a conventional FORTH like design, with a reverse polish instruction language.
 To add 2 and 3 you push 2 then 3 on the implicit value stack, then execute the add instruction that pops the top two elements of the stack, adds them, then pushes the result on the stack.

 delimit code blocks, sequences of instructions